 The Magic Button (Call Button)

 Tired of waving your hand to get a server's attention?
 Look for a small circular button on your table.
 Pressing it will alert the staff (often with a "Ding-dong!" sound).
 It’s not rude; it’s the standard way to ask for more water, another round of BBQ, or the bill.
+You can always see this button when you go to eat Jeyuk-bokkeum or Dakgalbi.

 No Tipping, No Stress

 One of the best things about dining in Korea is the lack of a tipping culture.
 The price you see on the menu is exactly what you pay.
 In fact, if you try to leave money on the table, a worried server might chase you down the street thinking you forgot your change!
+After your meal, you can continue exploring nearby areas such as Myeongdong or Gwangjang Market using your T-Money Card.

 The Bill and the Exit

 In most casual restaurants, you don’t pay at the table.
 Instead, you take the "Bill" (a small clipboard or slip of paper) located on your table and walk it to the counter near the entrance.
-If you need help figuring out how to navigate these payments or using the digital kiosks that are becoming common, be sure to check my previous guide on how to order food in Korea.

 It’s About the Experience

 Don’t worry too much about being perfect.
 Koreans are incredibly welcoming to travelers and understand that our customs might be new to you.
-The fact that you are trying to follow Korean dining etiquette and using chopsticks will be greatly appreciated.
+The fact that you are trying to follow Korean Dining Etiquette and using chopsticks will be greatly appreciated.

 The heart of Korean food is “Jeong”—a feeling of warmth and attachment.
-When you share a bubbling stew with friends orlearn the essentials of Korean dining etiquette, you are experiencing the real soul of Seoul.
+When you share a bubbling stew with friends or learn the essentials of Korean Dining Etiquette, you are experiencing the real soul of Seoul.
 So, relax, grab those chopsticks, and enjoy the feast!